Wage Calculator

 TLDR

 From 1 July 2027, losses from residential investment properties can only offset other residential property income — not salary or wages.
 Properties held at the 12 May 2026 announcement keep current rules.
 Qualifying new builds keep full negative gearing access.
+The enabling bill was introduced to Parliament in May 2026 and is not yet law.

 Key takeaways for investors